Back to school? Here are iMore's favorite apps for helping you throughout your studies

 While I’m sure apps like WhatsApp and iMessage have replaced this at schools, I feel like Discord would have been the best communication tool for studying.

-For those unaware, you can create a ‘Server’ on Discord, and within its channels that could be relevant to different topics.
+With Discord, you can create a server and channels for each individual topic.
 When it comes to group projects, you could set these for different chapters, or slides for a presentation.
-It could help the team focus on certain points of the assignments without trying to catch up if someone’s been ill for instance.

 Discord is also cross-platform between apps and on the web, so you can easily sign in and add your piece when needed if you can’t access your Mac.
 From pinning messages to creating private channels, you can focus on one part of an assignment without having to check through a long chain of emails or a chat log on WhatsApp.